 Turkey Breast Recipe Ingredients:

-Mise en Place
+Mise en Place:

-- Drizzle the entire surface with the olive oil.
-Sprinkle the salt and basil over the breast and rub it in gently.
+- Sprinkle salt and basil over the breast and rub it in gently.

-- Crack pepper over the breast until it is thick.
-If you want it extra thick, crack it into a separate dish and press it on the surface of the skin after spreading the olive oil and salt over the skin.
+- Tip: If you want to encrust it, crack it into a separate dish and press it on the surface of the skin after spreading the olive oil and salt over the skin.

 - Pop it in the oven and roast for about 30 minutes.